FAQ

 Naturally, the radionuclides level will be high (in areas of the ore body), therefore spontaneously, the underground water within the mine area will be unsuitable for water supply.

-However, mine site will covers only 1.5% of the Stampriet basin and it is fully isolated from the surrounding environment.
-Very low speed of groundwater provide safety to surrounding underground water and a circuit controlled circulation of the mine solution during mining.
+However, mine site will cover only 1.5% of the Stampriet basin and it is fully isolated from the surrounding environment.
+Very low speed of groundwater provides safety to surrounding underground water and a circuit-controlled circulation of the mine solution during mining.

 Aquifer (areas of mine polygons) will be restored to its original composition and uranium as a contaminant will be removed.